-This one feels harder because it’s 2019 and you probably have about 300 online accounts for various sites that you can’t even remember anymore.
-Many of these are probably defunct, or you simply don’t use them anymore but someone else might have taken over and is using it maliciously.
+This one feels harder because it’s 2020 and you probably have about 300 online accounts for various sites that you can’t even remember anymore.
+Many of these are probably defunct, or you simply don’t use them, but someone else might have be accessing your account and is using it maliciously.
 Search your email inbox for “new account” or “confirm email” to find sites you’ve registered for in the past.

 Habit #8: Keep Your Browser Updated

-Patches and updates that are periodically rolled out are usually designed to repair vulnerabilities and security loopholes that could or have been exploited.
+Patches and updates that are periodically rolled out are usually designed to repair vulnerabilities and security loopholes that have the potential to be—or already have been—exploited.
 If there’s an update for your browser, INSTALL IT.

 10 Steps To Take After A Phishing Attack

 The biggest risk after clicking a phishing link is that malware or ransomware could be downloaded to the computer within minutes.
 Immediately disconnect the computer from the Internet to ensure that the attacker cannot remotely access it, and that no virus attempts to send links to your own email contacts.